FREQUENTLY ASKED QUESTIONS

 The thickness of the native oxide layer is about 1 - 2 nm.

 Important!
-Use uncoated cantilevers whenever experimental conditions may lead to corrosion of the reflective coating.
+Use uncoated or gold coated AFM cantilevers whenever experimental conditions may lead to corrosion of the reflective coating.

-To answer your question, we removed coatings from different cantilevers.
+To answer your question, we removed coatings from different AFM cantilevers.
 Typically, after removal the frequency goes down very slightly.
-For example, for HQ:CSC17 series the difference in the frequencies of coated and uncoated cantilevers is in the order of 30 - 50 Hz (the fundamental frequency is about 13 kHz).
+For example, for HQ:CSC17 series AFM probes the difference in the frequencies of coated and uncoated AFM cantilevers is in the order of 30 - 50 Hz (the fundamental frequency is about 13 kHz).

-Our HARD series features probes with a thin but robust diamond-like-carbon (DLC) coating that enhances tip life without significantly sacrificing resolution.
+Our HARD series features AFM probes with a thin but robust diamond-like-carbon (DLC) coating that enhances AFM tip life without significantly sacrificing resolution.

-MikroMasch Hi’Res-C series is a long-term leader among supersharp probes.
-The diamond-like spikes grown on top of the standard silicon tips have a typical radius of curvature of only 1nm!
+MikroMasch Hi’Res-C series AFM probes are long-term leaders among supersharp probes.
+The diamond-like spikes grown on top of the standard silicon AFM tips have a typical radius of curvature of only 1nm!

 If you use autotune, you probably see a resonance of high order.
 Try manual tune and limit the range of scanning frequencies.

-The elastic modulus of Si changes as a function of temperature, which brings about the variation of the resonant frequency.
+The elastic modulus of Si changes as a function of temperature, which brings about the variation of the resonance frequency.
 The composition of the atmosphere is also crucial when you are talking about such precision.
-In the case the difference in gas density and friction influences the Q-factor and the shift of the resonant frequency with respect to that in vacuum.
+In the case the difference in gas density and friction influences the Q-factor and the shift of the resonance frequency with respect to that in vacuum.

-A: Some of our chips have more than one cantilever.
-In this case, instead of calling them "left short cantilever" or "middle long cantilever" we use one-letter names.
+A: Some of our chips have more than one AFM cantilever.
+In this case, instead of calling them "left short AFM cantilever" or "middle long AFM cantilever" we use one-letter names.
 The letters by themselves do not have any meaning, refer to the description of a specific series for specifications.

 It is not necessary.
 Although you cannot control the force applied by the lever you are not using, in most cases nothing will happen to it and you will be able to use it later (e.g. by realigning the laser).